NaoCraftLab/foggypalegarden/README.md

 4. Place the mod in the `mods` folder
 5. Beware of the monsters in the fog!

-Here is the translated README section for your Minecraft mod in English:

 ## 🛠️ Configuration

 To change the configuration of the mod, edit the `config/foggy-pale-garden.json` file and restart the game.